 Logic types may not only be declared but also be given a definition.
 Defined logic types can be either record types, or sum types.
 These definitions may be recursive.
 For record types, the field access notation t.id can be used, and for sum types, a pattern-matching construction is available.
-Grammar rules for these additional constructions are given in Figure 2.17
+Grammar rules for these additional constructions are given in Figure 2.17 introduces a concrete definition of finite lists.
+The logic definition

-Example 2.45 The declaration
+Example 2.46 The declaration